 4. Attach the Sight

 Select a strongly constructed bow sight that has fiber optic pins which are very easier to adjust.
-Prior your purchase of a sight, consider the number of pins you will require.
+Prior to your purchase of sight, consider the number of pins you will require.

-It is recommended that you go for few so as to limit confusion.
-Many whitetail hunters are doing well with two or three pins set for 20 and 30 yards, 25 and 35 yards or 20, 30 and 40 yards.
+It is recommended that you go for a few so as to limit confusion.
+Many whitetail hunters are doing well with two or three pins set for 20 and 30 yards, 25 and 35 yards, or 20, 30, and 40 yards.